-The General Fund is projected to increase operating expenditures and revenues in the next two years and spend down on accumulated Fund Balance.
-Several years of growth prior to the pandemic plus careful budgeting during the pandemic has resulted in General Fund balance of nearly 35%, more than the City's policy of 20%.
-We are taking advantage of that to make some significant investments in capital and one-time needs.
-We are also restoring the departments hardest hit by pandemic reductions, namely the Parks and Community Services department and the Community Development Department.
+The General Fund is projected to increase operating expenditures and revenues in the next two years and spend down on accumulated fund balance.
+Several years of growth prior to the pandemic, plus careful budgeting through this challenging year have resulted in a General Fund balance of nearly 35%, exceeding the City Council's policy of 20%.
+We are leveraging our strong reserve levels to make some significant investments in capital and one-time needs.
+We are also restoring the departments hardest hit by pandemic reductions, namely the Parks and Community Services Department and the Community Development Department.
 Other departments are being held mostly flat, aside from cost increases to salary and benefits, materials and contracts.
-This is allowing us to reset the general fund budget to sustainable levels.
-Prior to the pandemic, the General Fund budget was facing structural deficits far into the future.
-As we recreate our general fund budgets we are being conscious not to recreate those same structural problems.
+This is allowing us to reset the General Fund budget to sustainable levels.
+Prior to the pandemic, the General Fund was facing structural deficits far into the future.
+As we rebuild our General Fund operations, we are being conscious not to create those same structural problems.